lakshay4040/Face-Recogintion-Using-OpenCV/README.md

 # Face-Recogintion-Using-OpenCV
-This contains the source code of the face recognition project that will be updated as I will keep on learning.
+This contains the source code and sample images of the Face Recognition project using OpenCV, that will be updated as I will keep on learning.